Regal Cinemas: 1989–2002: Three separate chains

 United Artists Theatres (established in 1924) has its roots in the movie studio of the same name founded by Douglas Fairbanks, Mary Pickford, Charlie Chaplin, and D. W. Griffith, but legally has always been separate from it.
-Joseph Schenck was brought in to become UA's president in 1924; as part of the deal, Schenck entered into a partnership with Chaplin and Pickford to buy and construct theatres using UA's name.
+Joseph Schenck was brought in to become UA's president in 1924; as part of the deal, Schenck entered into a partnership with Chaplin and Pickford to buy and construct theaters using UA's name.
 Over time, the chain became separate from the studio and by the 1970s was part of a larger company, United Artists Communications.

 United Artists Theatres was purchased in the late 1940s by the Naify Brothers, who owned theatres in the San Francisco Bay Area.
 Their company up to this time was called Golden State Theatres.
 About this time they also acquired the San Francisco Theatres owned by Samuel H Levin.
 These theatres were the Balboa, Alexandria, Coliseum, Vogue, Metro, the Harding, and Coronet, which was opened in 1949.
-In 1988 UA bought the Philadelphia-based Sameric chain of about 30 locations in PA, NJ, and DE.
-The UA Theatres main office was in San Francisco until 1988 when it was sold to TCI.
-Thereafter, it was relocated to Englewood, CO.
+On April 22, 1988, UA bought the Philadelphia-based Sameric chain of about 30 locations in PA, NJ, and DE.
+The UA Theatres main office was in San Francisco until December 1986, when it relocated to Englewood, Colorado.

 UA was an early pioneer in cable television, and aggressively bought smaller regional systems.
-By the end of the 1980s, John Malone's Tele-Communications, Inc. was majority owner; on June 8, 1991, it purchased the remainder of the company.
+In December 1986, John C. Malone's Tele-Communications, Inc. became the majority owner; on June 8, 1991, it purchased the remainder of the company.
 Then on February 19, 1992, TCI sold the theatre chain in a leveraged buyout led by Merrill Lynch Capital Partners Inc and UA management.